visatlas/mmasia2021/content/blog/awards/index.md

 - Marco Bertini (University of Florence)
 - Alberto Del Bimbo (University of Florence)

+**Message from the authors -** \
+"Thank you for awarding us the best paper prize!
+It was an honor to present at ACM MMAsia.
+The work is the result of a coral effort from all the authors in the last year.
+So my thanks goes to the Award Committee and to my coauthors!"

 <br/>

 ## ACM Multimedia Asia 2021 Honourable Mention